One Day in Glasgow Best Things To Do by JetSettingFools.com

 Statue Inside the Glasgow Botanic Gardens, Scotland

-Dating to the year 1817, the Glasgow Botanical Gardens are one of the top sights in the city.
+Dating to 1817, the Botanical Gardens are one of the top sights in Glasgow.
 The gorgeous green space encompass 27 acres of colorful flora from regions around the world.
-The gardens are free – including entry to the Kibble Palace Greenhouse.
+All areas are free – including the Kibble Palace Greenhouse.

 Tennent’s Brewery Tour